 Greek Yogurt Coleslaw with Radishes

-In a small bowl, whisk together the Greek yogurt, apple cider vinegar, honey, garlic, and celery salt.
+- In a small bowl, whisk together the Greek yogurt, apple cider vinegar, honey, garlic, celery salt, and salt.
 Pour this over the cabbage and radishes and mix until they are coated.

-This stores well in the fridge for up to 5 days.
+- This stores well in an airtight container in the fridge for 3 to 5 days.